MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Start-SPOUserAndContentMove.md

 Start-SPOUserAndContentMove -UserPrinciplName username@contoso.com -DestinationDataLocation EUR
 ```

-This will move the user username@contoso.com from the current location, example NA to the European Site (EUR)
+This example moves the user username@contoso.com from the current location, example NA to the European Site (EUR)

 ### EXAMPLE 2
 ```yaml
 Start-SPOUserAndContentMove -UserPrinciplName username@contoso.com -DestinationDataLocation EUR
 ```

-This will move the user username@contoso.com from the current location, example NA to the European Site (EUR)
+This example moves the user username@contoso.com from the current location, example NA to the European Site (EUR)

 ### EXAMPLE 3